Arihant25/beginner-python-projects/README.md

 - treasure-island - Another text based adventure game, but this time on an island!
 - coin-toss - Randomly shows heads or tails
 - bankers-roulette - Selects a random name from a given list of names, so that the person selected has to pay for everybody's food bill
+- map - Allows you to mark a square on a 2D list